isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 Xinmin Academy of Leaders Level 4 Module:
 -------
-Xinmin Academy of Leaders Level 4 Module:
-Creating Lasting Change: Students are encouraged to leave a lasting legacy as leaders in this module that facilitates student proposals geared towards bettering the school experience for the student body.
+**Creating Lasting Change**: Students are encouraged to leave a lasting legacy as leaders in this module that facilitates student proposals geared towards bettering the school experience for the student body.
 Peers Support Champions, CCA leaders, Class Committee Members and Student Councilors come together to brainstorm and understand the core processes towards building a legacy.